inclement/Pyonic-interpreter/README.rst

 Future targets include support for multiple interpreters, different kinds of Python tasks (app threads, background services), and editing/running Python files.

+This app should in principle run on iOS with the addition of backend code to start the interpreter subprocess (although I don't know what the appropriate iOS mechanism would be).
+If anyone would like to try this, feel free to ask any questions about the process.

 .. image:: pyde_android_small.png
     :width: 300px